Andrew Rule: Awards

 Rule is an inductee in The Australian Media Hall of Fame.
-He was also twice (1994; 2001) the recipient of the Graham Perkin Australian Journalist of the Year Award.
+He was also twice (1996; 2001) the recipient of the Graham Perkin Australian Journalist of the Year Award.
 In 2001, he won the Gold Walkley award for his story Geoff Clarke: Power and rape.
+He was awarded the Ned Kelly Awards for Crime Writing Lifetime Achievement in 2006, jointly with John Silvester.